Bayeux Tapestry: Recorded history

 The first reference to the tapestry is from 1476 when it was listed in an inventory of the treasures of Bayeux Cathedral.
 It survived the sack of Bayeux by the Huguenots in 1562; and the next certain reference is from 1724.
 Antoine Lancelot sent a report to the Académie Royale des Inscriptions et Belles-Lettres concerning a sketch he had received about a work concerning William the Conqueror.
 He had no idea where or what the original was, although he suggested it could have been a tapestry.
 Despite further enquiries he discovered no more.

 The Benedictine scholar Bernard de Montfaucon made more successful investigations and found that the sketch was of a small portion of a tapestry preserved at Bayeux Cathedral.
-In 1729 and 1730 he published drawings and a detailed description of the complete work in the first two volumes of his Les Monuments de la Monarchie française.
+In 1729 and 1730, he published drawings and a detailed description of the complete work in the first two volumes of his Les Monuments de la Monarchie française.
 The drawings were by Antoine Benoît, one of the ablest draughtsmen of that time.

 The tapestry was first briefly noted in English in 1746 by William Stukeley, in his Palaeographia Britannica.
-The first detailed account in English was written by Smart Lethieullier, who was living in Paris in 1732–3, and was acquainted with Lancelot and de Montfaucon: it was not published, however, until 1767, as an appendix to Andrew Ducarel's Anglo-Norman Antiquities.
+The first detailed account in English was written by the English antiquary Smart Lethieullier, who was living in Paris in 1732–3, and was acquainted with Lancelot and de Montfaucon: it was not published, however, until 1767, as an appendix to Andrew Ducarel's Anglo-Norman Antiquities.

 During the French Revolution, in 1792, the tapestry was confiscated as public property to be used for covering military wagons.
 It was rescued from a wagon by a local lawyer who stored it in his house until the troubles were over, whereupon he sent it to the city administrators for safekeeping.
-After the Terror the Fine Arts Commission, set up to safeguard national treasures in 1803, required it to be removed to Paris for display at the Musée Napoléon.
+After the Reign of Terror, the Fine Arts Commission, set up to safeguard national treasures in 1803, required it to be removed to Paris for display at the Musée Napoléon.
 When Napoleon abandoned his planned invasion of Britain the tapestry's propaganda value was lost and it was returned to Bayeux where the council displayed it on a winding apparatus of two cylinders.
 Despite scholars' concern that the tapestry was becoming damaged the council refused to return it to the cathedral.

-In 1816 the Society of Antiquaries of London commissioned its historical draughtsman, Charles Stothard, to visit Bayeux to make an accurate hand-coloured facsimile of the tapestry.
+In 1816, the Society of Antiquaries of London commissioned its historical draughtsman, Charles Stothard, to visit Bayeux to make an accurate hand-coloured facsimile of the tapestry.
 His drawings were subsequently engraved by James Basire jr. and published by the Society in 1819–23.
 Stothard's images are still of value as a record of the tapestry as it was before 19th-century restoration.